-I took some heat in the comment section of the post from people who said that the ten different types of insurance policies I listed would leave me insurance poor.
+I took some heat in the comment section of the post from people who said that the ten different types of policies I listed would leave me insurance poor.
 Maybe they would do that, but maybe they wouldn’t.
-How many insurance policies are too many?
+How many policies are too many?

-How Many Insurance Policies Do You Need?
+How Many Policies Do You Need?

-I did not want to list those in the article because I felt that it was fairly obvious that you should own those types of insurance policies.
+I did not want to list those in the article because I felt that it was fairly obvious that you should own those types of policies.
 I say this, but one of my coworkers recently lost a lot of items from her home when it was burglarized and she had no renter’s insurance.
 This is so sad because renter’s insurance is so cheap.
 For as little as $15 per month, you can have thousands of dollars in protection.

 Can You Have Too Much Insurance?

 Can you actually own too many insurance policies?
 I guess you can.
 You can make yourself insurance poor.
-The beauty of some wide ranging insurance policies are that they inexpensive.
+The beauty of some wide-ranging policies is that they are inexpensive.
 For example, a one million dollar umbrella insurance policy can cost you only a few hundred dollars per year.
-One reason that the umbrella insurance is fairly inexpensive is that the likelihood of a payout is extremely rare.
+One reason that umbrella insurance is fairly inexpensive is that the likelihood of a payout is extremely rare.

-I Like Those Ten Insurance Policies
+I Like Those Ten Policies

 Do you have flood insurance for example?
-Did you know that over 30% of all the homes damaged by flooding where not even in a flood zone or plain?
+Did you know that over 30% of all the homes damaged by flooding were not even in a flood zone or plain?
 That is incredibly sad seeing how flood insurance for a home outside of a federally designated flood zone is incredibly inexpensive.

 How many insurance policies do you own?
-Is ten different types of insurance policies too many?
-How many different types of insurance policies do you own?
+Are ten different types of policies too many?
+How many different types do you own?